Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 NOT JUST HIKING

-THE MOUNTAIN GUIDES
+THE GO LONDON MOUNTAIN GUIDES

 Last weekend, we joined Gary, his second-in-command, Neil, and local mountain guide Dafydd for two days of hiking in the UK’s third oldest National Park, Snowdonia.
 The rest of the GO London team were guiding trips in other UK locations.
 We had climbed Mount Snowdon before, and visited Eryri, as the locals call the area, on various occasions.
 Lastly just 8 months ago.